Grapycal/Grapycal/README.md

 Compatibility:
 -  Python 3.11
--  Chrome browser (have severe performance issue on Safari; FireFox is not tested.)
+-  Chrome browser (Grapycal is laggy on Safari; FireFox is not tested.)

 ## Documentation